TheKrystalShip/KGSM/docs/events.md

 Each event type has its own specific emission function that constructs the appropriate JSON payload and passes it to `__emit_event`.

+### ⚠️ Important Note on Event Emission

+Events are **only** emitted when operations are performed through the `kgsm.sh` script.
+If you bypass `kgsm.sh` and use an instance management file directly (e.g., running `factorio.manage.sh` instead of using `kgsm.sh`), **no events will be emitted**.
+This is because the event emission functionality is built into the main `kgsm.sh` script and not into the individual instance management files.

+Always use the `kgsm.sh` script for operations if you need event broadcasting for external applications or automation.

 ## 🧩 Integration Guide

 ### Listening for Events